Andreas-Jankl/CarND-Unscented-Kalmanfilter/README.md

 This implements an Unscented Kalmanfilter that is able to do a sensor fusion of given sensor readings from radar and lidar object detections.

-When its being run and compared agains ground truth its px, py, vx, and vy RMSE is less ot the values [0.09, 0.09, 0.65, 0.65] as required for passing.
+When its being run and compared against ground truth data its px, py, vx, and vy RMSE is less than [0.09, 0.09, 0.65, 0.65] as required for passing.

 ---